THANK YOU FROM THE CHAIR

-It gives me great pleasure, on behalf of the Local Organising Committee, to invite you to POCT Africa Conference, the 3rd Annual Point of Care Testing Africa Conference, which will be held Virtually Online.
+It gives me great pleasure, on behalf of the Local Organising Committee, to thank you for attending the POCT Africa Conference, the 3rd Annual Point of Care Testing Africa Conference, which will be held Virtually Online.

-The conference will be hosted by the South African Medical Research Council (SAMRC) / Cape Peninsula University of Technology (CPUT) / Cardiometabolic Health Research Unit (CHRU) and under the auspices of Africa Federation of Clinical Chemistry (AFCC), South African Association for Clinical Biochemistry (SAACB) and Point of Care Research Network (PCRN).
+The conference was hosted by the South African Medical Research Council (SAMRC) / Cape Peninsula University of Technology (CPUT) / Cardiometabolic Health Research Unit (CHRU) and under the auspices of the International Federation of Clinical Chemistry (IFCC), Africa Federation of Clinical Chemistry (AFCC), South African Association for Clinical Biochemistry (SAACB) and Point of Care Research Network (PCRN).

 The market for point-of-care (POC) diagnostics is projected to surpass $38 billion by 2022, and rapid testing is changing the paradigm for clinical care across many disease areas.
 Technologies and platforms are being optimized for speed and reliability in a variety of settings, including bedside, resource-limited and pharmacy testing.

-International speakers will highlight several areas of impact and provide comprehensive coverage of POC Detection, POC Diagnostics and POC-based Treatment Options in the fields of infectious diseases, cancer, cardiovascular disease, diabetes and chronic kidney disease.
+International speakers highlighted several areas of impact and provide comprehensive coverage of POC Detection, POC Diagnostics and POC-based Treatment Options in the fields of infectious diseases, cancer, cardiovascular disease, diabetes and chronic kidney disease.

-Abstract submissions are invited to give ample opportunity to present their research findings and discuss their work with their peers.
+Abstract submissions were invited to give ample opportunity to present their research findings and discuss their work with their peers.

-Furthermore, two workshops presented by international experts, will address the challenges to choose the right POC instrument and assessing site suitability for establishing a POC service.
+Furthermore, two workshops presented by international experts, addressed the challenges to choose the right POC instrument and assessing site suitability for establishing a POC service.

 ‘Improving patient health outcomes in Africa through Point of Care Testing’